 As a tech-inclined person with an eye for design, you’re probably familiar with user interface (UI) design.
 UI designers make fantastic salaries and get to plan out the interfaces we all use in our daily lives.
 To compete for the top jobs, though, you need to know how to build a UI design portfolio.
 When you have a competitive UI portfolio, you stand out and get noticed by prospective employers.
 It can mean the difference between applying for a position and getting an interview.

 We’ve put together this guide to help you put your portfolio in order.
 In this article, we show you the approach that you can use to make sure that your UI portfolio represents you and conveys your skills and knowledge to any hiring managers that review it.
-By the time you finish our guide, you’ll be ready to start whipping your portfolio into shape and getting ready for your new coding gig.
+Whether you’re self-taught, wrapping up college, or working your way through a UI design bootcamp, by the time you finish our guide, you’ll be ready to start whipping your portfolio into shape and getting ready for your new coding gig.

 Pick Projects that Apply to Your Job Search